tomtheisen/stax/docs/execution.md

 At the beginning each line from standard input is pushed to the input stack in reverse.
 The top of the stack is the first line from input.

 ## Unpack
 The high bit of the first byte of the program is checked.
-If its set, then the packed stax code is transformed into plain ascii.
+If it's set, then the packed stax code is transformed into plain ASCII.

 ## Unannotate
 Annotated code is executable directly.
 But that only works in non-trivial cases because this step transforms it appropriately.
 If the first character is a tab, then a reverse annotation transform is applied.
-The effect is extra whitespace, newlines, and comments are all removed.
+The effect is that extra whitespace, newlines, and comments are all removed.

 ## Special First Characters
 Some instruction characters have special meaning when in the first position of a program.
 These behaviors are explained in the Instructions section.